India Solar EPC Market 2026 Surge: Orders, Investment & Funding

 What the 2026 Solar EPC Boom Looks Like in India

 India’s renewable‑energy agenda, overseen by the Ministry of New and Renewable Energy (MNRE), continues to shape the solar EPC market.
 The MNRE’s policy framework emphasizes large‑scale solar deployment, reinforced by the Solar PV Module PLI scheme that subsidises domestic manufacturing and lowers system‑level costs.
-The scheme, extended through 2026, creates a predictable market for EPCs by ensuring a steady supply of competitively priced modules.
+The Solar PV Module PLI scheme provides incentives to selected solar PV module manufacturers after commissioning and sale of high-efficiency modules.
+EPCs should not treat PLI as a project-level subsidy; procurement should instead be checked against ALMM, BIS, tender, DCR and client-specific requirements.

 The combination of ambitious capacity targets, ongoing fiscal incentives, and a robust financing ecosystem has resulted in a noticeable increase in EPC order announcements across commercial and industrial segments.